vagrant-landrush/landrush/README.md

     config.landrush.enable

-Bring up a machine that has a private network IP address and a hostname (see the `Vagrantfile` for an example)
+Bring up a machine that has a hostname set (see the `Vagrantfile` for an example)

     $ vagrant up